6 Ways to coach the same thing

 Take a look at this post How I learnt to coach backwards

-Remember, your delivery voice and tone doesn’t have to be harsh or authoritarian it can be softer and full of suggestions.
-Direct instructions given in a caring way can be received completely different by players.
+Remember, your delivery voice and tone don’t have to be harsh or authoritarian it can be softer and full of suggestions.
+Direct instructions given in a caring way can be received completely differently by players.

-I recommend that you do use Direct Instruction but choose your words carefully
+I recommend that you use Direct Instruction but choose your words carefully

 Understand what is a Must Know, a Should Know and what is a Could Know